-- (c) In addition to the information required by subsection (b), an application for a certificate of title may contain an electronic communication address of the owner, transferor, or secured party. - (d) Except as otherwise provided in Section 19, 20, 21, or 22, an application for a certificate of title must be accompanied by: - (1) a certificate of title signed by the owner shown on the certificate and which: - (A) identifies the applicant as the owner of the vessel; or - (B) is accompanied by a record that identifies the applicant as the owner; - (2) if there is no certificate of title: - (A) if the vessel was a documented vessel, a record issued by the United States Coast Guard which shows the vessel is no longer a documented vessel and identifies the applicant as the owner; - (B) if the vessel was a foreign-documented vessel, a record issued by the foreign country which shows the vessel is no longer a foreign-documented vessel and identifies the applicant as the owner; or - (C) in all other cases, a certificate of origin, bill of sale, or other record that to the satisfaction of the office identifies the applicant as the owner. - (e) A record submitted in connection with an application is part of the application.
-The office shall maintain the record in its files. - (f) The office may require that an application for a certificate of title be accompanied by payment or evidence of payment of all fees and taxes payable by the applicant under law of this state other than this [act] in connection with the application or the acquisition or use of the vessel.
+1 vessel is hull-damaged; 2 (11) if the application is made in connection with a transfer of ownership, the 3 transferor's name, street address and, if different, mailing address, the sales price, if any, and the 4 date of the transfer; and 5 (12) if the vessel was previously registered or titled in another jurisdiction, a 6 statement identifying each jurisdiction known to the applicant in which the vessel was registered 7 or titled.
+8 (c) In addition to the information required by subsection (b), an application for a 9 certificate of title may contain electronic communication addresses of the owner, transferor, or 10 secured party.
+11 (d) Except as otherwise provided in Section 19, 20, 21, or 22, an application for a 12 certificate of title must be accompanied by: 13 (1) a certificate of title signed by the owner shown on the certificate and which: 14 (A) identifies the applicant as the owner of the vessel; or 15 (B) is accompanied by a record that identifies the applicant as the owner; 16 or 17 (2) if there is no certificate of title: 18 (A) if the vessel was a documented vessel, a record issued by the United 19 States Coast Guard which shows the vessel is no longer a documented vessel and identifies the 20 applicant as the owner; 21 (B) if the vessel was a foreign-documented vessel, a record issued by the 22 foreign country which shows the vessel is no longer a foreign-documented vessel and identifies 23 the applicant as the owner; or

+- (C) in all other cases, a certificate of origin, bill of sale, or other record that to the satisfaction of the office identifies the applicant as the owner.

+(e) A record submitted in connection with an application is part of the application.
+The office shall maintain the record in its files. - (f) The office may require that an application for a certificate of title be accompanied by payment or evidence of payment of all taxes and fees payable by the applicant under law of this state other than this [act] in connection with the application or with the acquisition or use of the vessel.